ajgappmark/2014-spring-si-cpsc120/week-6/readme.md

 you like) to automate the testing of the code in this project for you.

-- There may be better tutorials for expect and applescript; I have a lot of experience with the page for bash scripting though, and IMO it's really good.
+- There may be better tutorials for expect and applescript; I have a lot of experience with the page linked above for bash scripting though, and IMO it's really good.

 - Necessarily, this is a Linux / Mac / Cygwin (on Windows) only challenge.